jphiggins88/MultiDevice_Test_Framework/README.md

 # MultiDevice_Test_Framework

 This Windows (.NET Core) program is a versatile and customizable framework designed for initiating and monitoring multiple tests on various devices through socket communication.
-The application comprises two main components – the Server and the Client.
+The application is comprised of two main components – the Server and the Client.
+This program is currently setup to simulate fake tests since the goal is to provide a generic and modifiable framework for testing.
+The user will need to incorporate their specific tests by modifying the source code.
+(Modification documentation coming soon).

 ## Server
 The Server acts as a central hub for monitoring all connected clients.
-Clients are specialized to conduct tests on remote systems within the local network.
-The flexibility of this framework allows users to define and implement custom tests tailored to their specific requirements.
+Currently the server is designed to run on a System with dual network cards.
+The dual network cards are needed to connect to an isolated test network in which all client programs will be run.
+The 2nd network card allows the system to connect to the internet in order to send emails and store log files in cloud based storage if desired.
+The main selling point of this setup is the fact that all test PCs are isolated withing a LAN.
+Only the Server PC has access to the WAN.
+This network configuration can me modified rather easily in the source code.

 ## Client
 Clients are responsible for executing tests on multiple remote systems.
 The current setup includes simulations of three hardware-based test types: Voltage Check, Power Test, and Boot Test.
-These simulation tests are intentionally configured to fail randomly, showcasing the robust error logging capabilities of the framework.
-However, these simulation tests should be replaced with actual tests relevant to the user's needs.
+These simulation tests are intentionally configured to fail randomly, showcasing the error logging capabilities of the framework.
+However, these test simulations should be replaced with real tests relevant to the user's needs.

 # Features
 * Scalable Configuration: The Server can efficiently handle up to 120 tests in total, organized into 4 PC Groups.
 Each PC Group consists of 3 PCs, and each PC can accommodate 10 tests.
-This organization is similar to a rack of servers/PCs, where individual PCs are uniquely named, and groups are designated by their "PC Group" name.
+This organization is analogous to a rack of servers/PCs, where individual PCs are uniquely named, and groups are designated by their "PC Group" name.
+See the Network Setup diagram for an example of the Server/CLient layout.

 * Test Device Customization: Each Test Device is assigned a "Test Group ID" name, allowing users to group specific tests for comprehensive logging.
 The default name is "GenericTests," and users can select the desired "Slot Number," "PC Name," and "PC Group" from the Client GUI.